Himakar098/FastHomeRepair/README.md

 npm run dev    # starts Next.js dev server on http://localhost:3000

-Navigate to http://localhost:3000 and sign in using your Azure AD B2C tenant.
+Navigate to http://localhost:3000 and sign in using your Azure Entra External ID (CIAM) tenant.
 Try chatting about a repair problem.
 If you get a 401, ensure you’ve clicked “Sign in” before interacting with the chat.

 Testing